edcedcedcedc/computer-science-specialization/README.md

-# computer-science-specialization
-This is the final project of the Game Development specialization at the Open Source Society University.
+This is the final project of the Game Development specialization at the [Open Source Society University](https://github.com/edcedcedcedc/computer-science).